Please note: This post contains affiliate links.

 I loved this hidden waterfall’s delicacy and serenity.

-Reminding me of Horsetail Falls outside of Portland, I enjoyed watching and listening as the waterfall cascaded over the rock at the bottom.
+Reminding me of Horsetail Falls outside of Portland, Oregon, I enjoyed watching and listening as the waterfall cascaded over the rock at the bottom.
 The water rushing over the rocks downstream made for a lovely composition.
 The green and yellow colors and cauldron-like shape reminded me of Lord of the Rings.

 TIP: For the most interesting compositions, shoot from the middle of the stream by wearing knee high neoprene boots or waders.
 Exposing for 1.5 seconds allows you to capture the waterfall’s curve and ethereal spray.